 Bid Price

-The total bid price and unit price offered and submitted by the Contractor shall be inclusive of wages, fringe benefits, subscription fees for the drug price database, all applicable taxes, and any incidental costs.
+The total bid price and unit price offered and submitted by the Contractor shall be inclusive of wages, fringe benefits, all applicable taxes, and any incidental costs.

 Submittal

 All submittals shall be made via HIePRO.
 The following documents shall be completed and submitted by the vendor.